LONDON, 06.03.13 –

 b) Providing greater choice

 • We offer a wide range of single and multi-serve packs.
-In 2012, we added to this range with 375ml bottles of Coca-Cola, Diet Coke and Coca-Cola Zero.
-We will continue to innovate to provide further choice on pack sizes
+In 2012, we added to this range with 375ml bottles of

 • On all pack sizes above 330ml cans, we indicate clearly that a portion size is 250ml (a soft drinks industry standard)

-We use the appeal of our company and brands to encourage people to become more active, more often.
+Coca-Cola Great Britain uses the appeal of our company and brands to encourage people to become more active, more often.
 We do this through:

 a) Our partnership with StreetGames, which reaches thousands of young people from the UK’s disadvantaged communities, getting them active and involved in sport on their doorsteps.